defold/doc/docs/en/tutorials/runner.md

 <a name="part-2"></span></a>
 ## STEP 2 - Creating the ground

 Let's take the first baby steps and create an arena for our character, or rather a piece of scrolling ground.
 We do this in a few steps.
-If you haven't already, download the following zip package containing all the assets you need.

-<a class="btn btn-primary btn-xs-block btn-icon" href="//storage.googleapis.com/defold-doc/assets/runner-assets.zip">Download asset package<span aria-hidden="true" class="icon icon-download"></span></a>

 1. Import the image assets into the project by dragging the files "ground01.png" and "ground02.png" image files (from the sub-folder "level-images" in the asset package) into a suitable location in the project, for instance the folder "images" inside the "main" folder.
 2. Create a new *Atlas* file to hold the ground textures (right-click a suitable folder, for instance the *main* folder, in the *Assets pane* and select <kbd>New ▸ Atlas File</kbd>).
 Name the atlas file *level.atlas*.